elastic/geneve/tests/reports/documents_from_rules-8.10.md

 * Spike in Logon Events
 * Spike in Network Traffic
 * Spike in Network Traffic To a Country
+* Spike in Number of Connections Made from a Source IP
+* Spike in Number of Connections Made to a Destination IP
+* Spike in Number of Processes in an RDP Session
+* Spike in Remote File Transfers
 * Spike in Successful Logon Events from a Source IP
 * Suspicious Powershell Script
 * Unusual AWS Command for a User